Hold-Krykke-BA/Test/Assignment2/README.md

 Which one would you prefer, if any, and why?
 - Mockito due to its larger usebase.
 At a glance its API looks cleaner and easier to use.
 It seems to be hailed as the superior option.
 PowerMock has [a Mockito extension](https://github.com/powermock/powermock/wiki/Mockito) to combine their powers.
+- I (Rúni) do however prefer the "whitelist" approach of EasyMock, requiring all elements of the mock to match up (i.e., be stubbed) before the test can pass.
+- Mockito was built because the team found EasyMock lacking (guess) - and has grown beyond the former.
+Use that!

 _Honorable mention: [PowerMock](https://github.com/powermock/powermock) - the framework that allows you to unit test code normally regarded as untestable._